 STEM kits let kids explore electronics, robotics, and programming.
 Arduino, SparkFun, and other companies make small, programmable computers that can hook up to sensors, motors, lights, speakers, and other gadgets.
-Online classes are convenient and affordable ways to explore a variety of STEM subjects.
+Online STEM classes are also convenient and affordable ways to explore a variety of STEM subjects.
 Clubs and competitions can build teamwork and STEM skills.
 In addition, books are a great resource for kids who like to read.

 Some online and in-person classes combine multiple STEM fields, such as computer science, programming, and math.
 Multi-discipline, project-based courses can make learning fun.
 Live, instructor-led coding courses like those from CodeWizardsHQ give kids personal attention that can keep them in sync with their peers.